Favourited 348 times

-Building / General Maintenance: Buildings involved in the projects range from a 188m2 stone house to a tiny treehouse (a very nice and comfortable home - one couple lives there).
+Building / General Maintenance: Buildings involved in the projects range from a 188m2 stone house to a beautiful little house "on the hill" in the middle of nowhere ,a very nice place for rejuvenate, experience the bliss of the Island.
 We are intending to build some more, at least a sauna, one more small house and some greenhouses.
 Houses do need maintenance.
 For example - the house I would call a hobbit hole had its earth roof damaged by chickens recently.
 Three of us have experience building a house from scratch and two of the houses here were built by us.
 We are not professionals, though, especially with gas, electricity and plumbing where help would be mostly appreciated.

-Cooking / shopping / house chores: There is at least 4 people eating here daily - me and a couple with a small kid.
+Cooking / shopping / house chores: I live on my own.
 However, there is often a few more and with workaways it might mean 10 or more people.
 When you add to this the visitors which include family, friends and other islanders visiting Faja Grande, this number easily goes to 20.
 Visitors help some, but there is always some cleaning left for next day where your help will be needed.
 The main chef had a restaurant in the village which was two times rated the best in Azores and the fresh local ingredients are delicious so the food is generally excellent!
 I've also learned a lot about cooking while being here and I'm sure you will as well.
 Shopping has to be done in one of the larger villages, best done with car.
 I usually do it myself.

 Help with Computers / internet / Art project: I have Huion draw pad for computer and could get another.
 If you have any experience with illustrations/drawing we could use your help.
 My friend and his mother have been making all sorts of things from recycled/reasonable for nature materials.
 I have a sewing machine and some tools for that.
 At the moment, we are not focusing on this.

-The small rooms are kind of nice.
+The small rooms are very nice comfy,one of them with good selection of books .
 I lived in one more than a year.

 If you get the small house, prepare for roommate(s).
 These are actually very good for couples.

-Cottage in Lomba has two rooms, though the rooms are not nearly as private as those in Fajã.
+Cottage in Lomba has three rooms, though the rooms are not nearly as private as those in Fajã.

 Well those are "the official offers".
 However, if you are willing to live in a tent/with less comfort, there might be somewhere for you to stay, even if the place is "full".
 You will still be able to use things here like the washer and dryer.